King’s Speech: Key takeaways from public rail ownership to Great British Energy

 House of Lords reform

-Labour made a manifesto commitment to constitutional change, and the King’s Speech has deliever on Labour’s planned House of Lords reforms.
+Labour made a manifesto commitment to constitutional change, and the King’s Speech has delivered on Labour’s planned House of Lords reforms.

 After this bill passes, hereditary peers will no longer be able to sit and vote in the House of Lords.